North American XB-70 Valkyrie: Design

 Like a number of other delta-wing aircraft designed for supersonic speeds (Concorde, Tu-144, FD2), the Valkyrie needed a feature to improve the pilot's view during nose-high low-speed flight and on the ground.
 An outer windshield and ramp, which could be lowered, was provided enabling viewing through the fixed cockpit windshield.
 With the ramp raised into its high-speed position, the forebody was more streamlined.
 Rain removal and windshield anti-ice was accomplished by utilizing 600 F bleed air from the engines.
 The lower forward section included a radar bay, and production machines were to be equipped with a refueling receptacle on the upper surface of the forward fuselage.

 The XB-70 was equipped with six General Electric YJ93-GE-3 turbojet engines, which used JP-6 jet fuel, specially formulated for the mission requirements.
 The engine was stated to be in the "30,000-pound class", but actually produced 28000 lbf with afterburner and 19900 lbf without afterburner.
+The engine air intake is of a 2-D external/internal compression (or mixed compression) ramp design to ensure efficient pressure recovery at high Mach numbers.
+The internal supersonic diffusion had the risk of experiencing an "unstart" (internal shockwaves rapidly and violently expelled out the front of the duct) from disturbances such as an engine surge causing a significant change in airflow; the intake throat was thus configured automatically to ensure adequate unstart margin during operation.
 The Valkyrie used fuel for cooling; it was pumped through heat exchangers before reaching the engines.
 To reduce the likelihood of autoignition, nitrogen was injected into the JP-6 during refueling, and the "fuel pressurization and inerting system" vaporized a 700 lb supply of liquid nitrogen to fill the fuel tank vent space and maintain tank pressure.